r-mart/r-mart.github.io/_tabs/about.md

 order: 4
 ---

-Personal blog - I plan to cover data science topics with focus on data visualization
+I'm a physicist who works as an ML engineer.
+I plan to write about Machine Learning, Image Analysis, Physics and occasionally other topics.